Managerial vs Financial Accounting

 Managerial accounting, as the name suggests, is primarily intended for business managers and other internal stakeholders.
 A crucial function is to keep expenses in check, as they are among the key growth drivers a business should analyze to succeed.

 Moreover, in increasingly competitive environments, even the slightest cost fluctuations can cause ripple effects down the supply chain.
-So, learning how to effectively manage costs and their impact on the company’s products is key to ruling the market.
+So, effectively managing costs and their impact on the company’s profitability is key to ruling the market.

 Managerial Accounting Example

-So, Primark sources its cotton from Pakistan and outsources the manufacturing to Pakistani factories.
-In contrast, Monsoon sources cotton from Pakistan but manufacturing is done in Bangladeshi factories.
-As a result, they have to pay significant freight charges.
-Both Pakistani and Bangladeshi manufacturers charge $5 for producing the dress.
-However, Monsoon incurs a shipping charge of $8 per dress for the cotton.
-Therefore, the exact same design and dress cost Monsoon $13 and Primark only $5.
-Primark makes a profit of $5 per dress, whereas Monsoon only makes a profit of $2 per dress.
+The dress’s production cost in Pakistan and Bangladesh is $5, but Monsoon incurs a shipping charge of $8 per dress for the cotton.
+Therefore, the same design and dress cost Monsoon $13 and Primark only $5.
+This way, Primark profits $5 per dress, whereas Monsoon only profits $2 per dress.